rrainey/tempo/zephyr/tempo-bt-v1/docs/mvp-task-plan.md

 ---

-This sequence gets you to a **usable MVP**: reliable CSV logs to QSPI, correct `$Pxxx` cadence & checksums, and **iOS-ready** transfers via mcumgr/FS—plus DFU.
+This sequence gets you to a **usable MVP**: reliable  logs to QSPI, correct `$Pxxx` cadence & checksums, and **iOS-ready** transfers via mcumgr/FS—plus DFU.
 Every step is bite-sized and verifiable on the bench.